 Reading through your policy is a good place to start.
 While you do so, pay attention to the section that covers “exclusions.”
 This is where you’ll find information related to what your policy doesn’t or won’t cover.
 Look at the “declarations” section too.
 That’s where you’ll learn about your policy’s coverage limits.

-If after all of that, you’re still unsure whether or not your insurer will cover your claim, reach out to a contractor, a private adjuster, or your agent.
+If you’re still unsure whether your insurer will cover your claim, ask a contractor, a private adjuster, or your agent.
 You might even want to contact all three.

 If you have a renter's insurance policy, there may also be different guidelines regarding your coverage.
 Be sure to look over your policy carefully, whether it's a homeowners or renters insurance one.

-Gardner agrees with the suggestion to contact your agent, especially.
+Gardner agrees with the suggestion to contact your agent.
 “The best thing to do if you are unsure if something is or isn’t covered is to call your agent.”
-The reason: he or she “can look through your policy and usually can also call claims themselves without having to actually file a claim for you to get you an answer.”
+They “can look through your policy and usually can also call claims themselves without having to actually file a claim for you to get you an answer.”

-Adds Douglass: “Since policies are written in language that is complicated, it is important to have someone on your side that is experienced in interpreting policy language and identifying damage covered under the policy.”
+Adds Douglass: “Since policies are written in language that's complicated, it's important to have someone on your side that's experienced in interpreting policy language and identifying damage covered under the policy.”

-You may even want to ask your agent, “how much will my rate go up if I file one, two, or more claims?”
+Consider asking your agent, “how much will my rate go up if I file one, two, or more claims?”
 Also, “does it matter how far apart these claims are filed?”
-If you decide to go this route, though, “be sure to write down the answers and keep them with your insurance policy for future reference,” Cabral says.
+If you do, “be sure to write down the answers and keep them with your insurance policy for future reference,” Cabral says.

-Although Foley also supports involving your agent, he warns that he has “met agents who take the position that any call about a potential claim should be treated as a claim.
+Foley supports involving your agent.
+But he's “met agents who take the position that calls about potential claims should be treated as a claim.
 They take that position because they never want to be accused of not reporting a claim.
 So, if you're calling to just ask a question, be clear about that.”